-Client Interviewing & Counseling; Depositions; Legal Drafting; Legal Research, Writing & Analysis I & II; Pretrial Practice & Procedure
+Domestic Relations; Legal Research, Writing & Analysis I & II; Pretrial Practice & Procedure; Depositions

-While in law school, Professor Jaffe served as an associate editor of the Washington Journal of Urban and Contemporary Law.
-After graduating from law school, Professor Jaffe served as the Judicial Clerk to The Honorable John E. Girardeau, Superior Court, Northeastern Judicial Circuit, for two years.
-Professor Jaffe then practiced in the areas of family law and business litigation until she joined the faculty at John Marshall in 2006.
-She also taught Family Law for the New Lawyer as part of the continuing education program at Georgia State University.
-Professor Jaffe has served as a Guardian Ad Litem and is a member of the Collaborative Law Institute.
+Professor Jaffe received her B.A. with high honors from Emory University.
+She received her J.D. from Washington University School of Law in 1995.
+While in law school, Professor Jaffe served as an associate editor of the Washington University Journal of Urban and Contemporary Law.
+In her third year of law school, Professor Jaffe published a Comment titled: A Structure for Legal Interpretation of the Individuals with Disabilities Education Act: Oberti v.
+Board of Education, 995 F.2d 1024 (3d Cir.
+1993), 46 WASH U.J.URB. & CONTEMP.
+L. 391 (1994).
+After graduating from law school, Professor Jaffe served as the Judicial Clerk to The Honorable John E. Girardeau, Superior Court, Northeastern Judicial Circuit of Georgia.
+Professor Jaffe then practiced in the areas of family law and business litigation until she joined the faculty at Atlanta’s John Marshall Law School in 2006.

 Elizabeth M. Jaffe & Robert J. D’Agostino, Bullying in Public Schools: The Intersection Between the Student’s Free Speech Rights and the School’s Duty to Protect, 62 MERCER L. REV. 407 (2011).